 “Public Records Law” means any statute or regulation of any jurisdiction which gives members of the public the right on request to view of obtain the records of any governmental body or agency or authority or related entity not otherwise made publicly available.

+“Realized Investment” means, as of any date of determination, each Portfolio Investment (other than Temporary Investments) that has been the subject of a Disposition.

 “Register” has the meaning set forth in Section 2.4 (Register).

 “Regulated Partner” has the meaning set forth in Section 8.6.1.